Nonparametric Treatment Effect Identification in School Choice: Identification of atomic treatment effects

-Second, regions of $R$ that admit comparisons for a given pair of schools differ substantially across student types---this is true in this example for comparisons with between $(s_2,s_3)$: \begin{itemize} \item Students of type $A$ have identified aTEs between $s_2, s_3$ at a single point $\br{\frac23}$, which has zero measure. \item There is no identified aTEs for students of type $B$ between $s_2, s_3$. \item Students of type $C$ have identified aTEs for $(s_2, s_3)$ for the set $[\frac23,1]$, which has positive measure. \end{itemize}

-In this case, no identified aggregations of aTEs between $s_2$ and $s_3$ take into account students of preference type $B$.
-Moreover, the unique maximal identified aggregation of aTEs between $s_2$ and $s_3$ that weigh each student equally is the $s_2$-against-$s_3$ effect among students of type $C$ with high test scores: $\E[Y(s_2) - Y(s_3) \mid {\succ_C}, R\in [2/3,1]]$.
-Again, interpreting these estimands as blanket causal comparisons between $s_3$ and $s_2$ papers over their more nuanced interpretations.
+Second, aggregate treatment effects may mask heterogeneity in terms of which students are compared for a particular pair of schools, since regions of $R$ that admit comparisons for a given pair of schools differ substantially across student types.
+This is true in this example for comparisons between $(s_2,s_3)$: \begin{itemize} \item Students of type $A$ have identified aTEs between $s_2, s_3$ at a single point $\br{\frac23}$ \item There are no identified aTEs for students of type $B$ between $s_2, s_3$. \item Students of type $C$ have identified aTEs for $(s_2, s_3)$ for the set $[\frac23,1]$, which has positive measure. \end{itemize} In this case, no identified aggregations of aTEs between $s_2$ and $s_3$ take into account students of preference type $B$.
+Moreover, the maximal identified aggregation of aTEs between $s_2$ and $s_3$ that weighs each student equally is the $s_2$-against-$s_3$ effect among students of type $C$ with high test scores: $\E[Y(s_2) - Y(s_3) \mid {\succ_C}, R\in [2/3,1]]$, since the set of students of type $A$ with $R = 2/3$ is a measure-zero set.
+Again, interpreting these estimands as blanket causal comparisons between $s_3$ and $s_2$ assumes that treatment effects for other students are similar to those of type $C$ with test scores in $[2/3, 1]$.

-We should expect the heterogeneity in both senses to be even more complex in general, as, for this example, we only include 3 out of the 24 possible preferences and only a single type of test score.
-In light of the heterogeneity, aggregations of treatment effects that pool over multiple schools, multiple student preference types, and multiple test score values may not be transparent with respect to the implicit weighting assigned to the atomic treatment effects.
-To understand these estimates, we characterize the eligibility sets $E_{s}$ as well as pairwise treatment contrasts formally in the next subsection.
+We should expect the heterogeneity in both senses to be even more complex in general, since this example only includes 3 out of the 24 possible preferences and only a single type of test score.
+Given this heterogeneity, aggregations that pool over many schools, preference types, and test scores can obscure the implicit weights on aTEs.
+To understand these estimates, the next subsection characterizes the eligibility sets $E_{s}$ as well as pairwise treatment contrasts formally.